orgua/PCB_design_optimizations/fine_pitch_components.rst

 - pads are .22 x .45 (outer row) with reduced mask expansion = .03 mm to widen the gap between pads
 - paste pads are round with .25 um diameter, pad-fill = 50 % as the microbumps melt on their own and paste is just to fix the component to the pcb
 - longer outer pads allow for better manual pick and place
-- previous recipes for desaster (shorted paste)
+- previous recipes for desaster (shorted solder paste under IC)
 	- pads round .25 mm, reduced solder mask expansion .03 mm, paste mask round x31 mm (gap = .132 mm, fillratio = 123%) -> not fixable shorts under the IC

 .. image:: ./media_finePitch/BGA12_custom_footprint.png